Juvenile Osteology Research Workshop

 Our Juvenile Osteology Research Workshop is a more advanced continuation of the Adult Osteology Workshop.
 The aim of this workshop is to provide participants with an intensive review of juvenile osteology and an overview of the ways in which this kind of unique information is interpreted by bioarchaeologists.
 During the workshop, participants will have the chance to study the growth and development of the human skeleton across various juvenile age cohorts, ranging from pre-natal to pre-adult.
 Most importantly, participants will have the opportunity to gain hands on experience with the analysis of exceptionally well preserved juvenile skeletal remains.

-Students that wish to expand their skills and experience in the field can register for a 4 week (June 6 - July 3, 2021) session of the Medieval Cemetery Funerary Excavation, or the more advanced, Ossuary Excavation/Commingled Remains Osteology Laboratory Workshop, immediately preceding the Juvenile Osteology Workshop.
-Note that this program requires previous experience in human anatomy and osteology, such as our Adult Osteology Research Laboratory Workshop or equivalent, is recommended but not mandatory.
+Students who wish to expand their skills and experience in the field can register for a 4 week session of the Medieval Cemetery Funerary Excavation, immediately preceding the Juvenile Osteology Workshop.
+Note that previous experience in human anatomy and osteology, such as our Adult Osteology Research Laboratory Workshop or equivalent, is recommended but not mandatory.

 Location: Odorheiu Secuiesc, Harghita County, Transylvania, Romania